madelinegannon/BodyArchitectures/README.md

 ####What You'll Learn
 Included in the workshop files are code examples for:
   * Connecting geometry from Rhino/Grasshopper to Processing
-  * Setting up a 3D modeling environment
+  * Setting up a 3D modeling environment in Processing
-  * Building valid, printable meshes
+  * Building valid, 3D printable meshes in Processing
   * Visualizing 3D geometry
   * Exporting .stl's and png's